DeNA/mobilize-base/README.md

   $ rake mobilize_base:setup

-Mobilize will create config and log folders at the project root level. (same as the Rakefile)
+Mobilize will create config/mobilize/ and log/ folders at the project root level. (same as the Rakefile).

+(You can override these by passing
+MOBILIZE_CONFIG_DIR and/or MOBILIZE_LOG_DIR arguments to the command.
+All directories must end with a '/'.)

-It will also create all required config files, which are detailed below.
+The script will also create samples for all required config files, which are detailed below.

 Resque will create a mobilize-resque-`<environment>`.log in the log folder, and loop over 10 files, 10MB each.